treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 True
 ```

-Since integers are immutable in Python we don't really care that each list contains the same objects because we can't mutate those objects anyway.
+Since integers (and all numbers) are immutable in Python we don't really care that each list contains the same objects because we can't mutate those objects anyway.

 With mutable objects, this distinction matters.
 This makes two list-of-lists which each contain pointers to the same three lists: